 Ultimate Guide to Mexico City, Things to do During a 3 Day Trip

-No matter your reason for visiting Mexico City, be it a weekend break from the US or a short stop off en route to Cancun or Los Cabos, this is a capital which which does not disappoint.
-Three days in this chaotic, cool and culturally rich capital should do the trick and it is more than enough time for you to scratch the surface of Mexico City (or as it’s known locally, CDMX), make some new discoveries and have an epic time.
+No matter your reason for visiting Mexico City, be it a weekend break from the US or a short stop off en route to Chichen Itza from Cancun or Los Cabos, this is a capital that does not disappoint.
+Three days in Mexico, this chaotic, cool and culturally rich capital should do the trick.
+And it is more than enough time for you to scratch the surface of Mexico City (or as it’s known locally, CDMX).
+And all you to make some new discoveries and have an epic time.

-In Mexico City things to do, places to go and experiences to try are plentiful which is why you’ll have to pack each day tight to ensure you get the most out of the trip and of what the city has to offer.
+In Mexico City things to do, places to go and experiences to try are plentiful.
+Which is why you’ll have to pack each day tightly to ensure you get the most out of the trip and of what the city has to offer.

 Getting to Mexico City

-There is only one airport in the city, Benito Juarez international, there are 2 terminals here, one for national and the other for international flights.
-After grabbing your bags you can either take a taxi, a bus or the metro to your accommodation, unless you plan on renting a car.
+To start your Mexico City Itinerary there is only one airport in the city, Benito Juarez international.
+There are 2 terminals here, one for national and the other for international flights.
+After grabbing your bags you can either take a taxi, a bus or the metro to your accommodation.
+Unless you plan on renting a car.

 Taxi – Easy and Expensive Option

-Ride sharing services serve the airport but their pick-up locations are limited so the best thing to do is grab an airport taxi, you’ll find these guys at their booths as you come out of arrivals.
-The taxis are super safe and you pay at the booth before heading out to grab your cab, no hidden charges or scams!
-Using the example of staying in the historic centre (Zocalo/Downtown) which is nice and close to the action, the ride will take around 20 minutes (traffic depending) and cost between $12-15.
+You’ll find these guys at their booths as you come out of arrivals.
+The taxis are super safe and you pay at the booth before heading out to grab your cab.
+No hidden charges or scams!
+Using the example of staying in the historic centre (Zocalo/Downtown) which is nice and close to the action, the ride will take around 20 minutes (traffic depending).
+And cost between $12-15.